apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-A `Sendable` conformance is part of a type's public API contract,
+`Sendable` conformance is part of a type's public API contract,
-and that is up to you to define.
+which is up to you to declare.
-Because `ColorComponents` is marked `public` it will not have an implicit
+Because `ColorComponents` is marked `public` it will not implicitly
-conformance to `Sendable`.
+conform to `Sendable`.
 This will result in the following error:

 ```